mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 !!! note "Info"
     It is important to note that measurement devices associated with branches can only be incorporated if the branch is in-service.
 This reflects JuliaGrid's approach to mimic a network topology processor, where logical data analysis configures the energized components of the power system.

 Moreover, it is feasible to modify the parameters of measurement devices.
-When these functions are executed, all relevant fields within the `Measurement` composite type will be automatically updated.
+When these functions are executed, all relevant fields within the `Measurement` type will be automatically updated.
 These functions include:
 * [`updateVoltmeter!`](@ref updateVoltmeter!),
 * [`updateAmmeter!`](@ref updateAmmeter!),
 * [`updateWattmeter!`](@ref updateWattmeter!),